 If you are a distance student or find it hard to visit the Writing Center, you can make an appointment during business days (Monday through Friday) via Adobe Connect.
 The advantage of synchronous communication is that your draft is read and discussed in real-time.
 This kind of collaboration is interactive and immediate.
 Click here for details about setting up Adobe Connect and conducting a videoconference.

 For faculty who wish to encourage students to use the Writing Center services, we offer the following statement for inclusion to their course syllabus:

 The KUMC Writing Center offers students and residents a welcoming place for discussing writing.
 Staffed by Graduate Writing Specialist Andrés Rodríguez, the Center offers free tutoring on writing assignments, workshops and presentations, resources, writing groups, and more.
 The goal is to make students more effective, confident writers by providing feedback on their work and advice on their writing process.
-The Writing Center has two locations: 1020B Student Center and Dykes Library G011.
-Appointments can be made online (email@example.com or https://medconsult.kumc.edu) or by phone (913-945-8477).
+The Writing Center is located in Dykes Library, room G011.
+Appointments can be made online (firstname.lastname@example.org or https://medconsult.kumc.edu) or by phone (913-945-8477).
 Visit the Writing Center website: www.kumc.edu/student-services/counseling-and-educational-support-services/services/writing-services.html.